Clara Peeters: Work

 In her works before 1620, Peeters was especially fascinated by the fall of light on metal objects – coins, goblets, pewter dishes, etc. – and their reflections.
 She depicted herself in the reflection of goblets and gilt-cups of many of her paintings, a custom in Netherlandish art dating back over a century, as seen in works like Jan van Eyck's Virgin and Child with Canon van der Paele (1434–1436).

 Scholars speculate, based on the continual use of the same motifs and differing quality of work in some of her paintings, that Peeters may have run her own workshop and tasked her students with painting these repetitive motifs.

+In 2022 a re-evaluation of Still Life with Small Game and Grapes on a Gilded Tazza, by Cynthia Osiecki, curator of the National Museum of Norway, led to a new attribution to Peeters.
+The painting had previously been attributed to Ambrosius Brueghel, but after an early-20th-century reassessment, the work was reclassified as being by "anonymous".
+The inclusion of a tazza in the composition was similar to other Peeters works and there were also similarities in the positioning of the dead birds, grapes and hazelnuts.
+The edge of the painting, where Peeters would typically have signed her name, had been destroyed by woodworm.
+The painting will feature in the "Woman Painter" exhibition at the museum, curated by Osiecki and opening in October 2026.

 Patrons

 Although no record of patrons is available, it appears Peeters was a successful artist.
 Many aspects of her paintings suggest that her paintings would have been created for wealthy collectors, as they are particularly large and depict luxury items of the era.
 Four of Peeter's early works came to the Prado from the Spanish royal collection, and one is found listed in a collection from 1627, while another is listed in a document of a notary in 1628.